fhsanches/sleator_dynamic_trees/README.md

 # sleator_dynamic_trees
-A C implementation of Dynamic Trees (WIP)
+A Work-In-Progress C implementation of Dynamic Trees as described by Sleator&Tarjan (1982).

+Unfinished and untested.
+Use at your own risk.